 What about the FDIC?

-In the United States the Federal Deposit Insurance Corporation (FDIC) currently offers a $250,000 USD limit in the USA per depositor, per FDIC-insured bank, per ownership category.
+In the United States, the Federal Deposit Insurance Corporation (FDIC) currently offers a $250,000 USD limit in the USA per depositor, per FDIC-insured bank, per ownership category.

 How solvent is the FDIC’s bank deposit insurance program?

-As of writing this report the FDIC has some $83.2 USD billion to insure just over $7.0 USD trillion in deposits.
+As of writing this report the FDIC has some $83.2 USD billion to ensure just over $7.0 USD trillion in deposits.
 An additional $4.8 USD trillion in deposits appear to be uninsured and most likely above the $250,000 USD insurance threshold the FDIC currently covers.

 This means essentially means for every $100 USD within the US banking system, the FDIC has just over 70¢ in its insurance coffers to pay out on.
 In terms of those deposits which actually fit under the FDIC $250,000 insured perimeters, the FDIC has $1.17 of insurance for every insured $100 USD in the US banking system.